Logan, Victoria

 Logan is a locality in Victoria, Australia.
 It is located at the intersection of Bendigo-St Arnaud Road (Wimmera Highway) and Logan-Wedderburn Road in the Loddon Shire.
-The Australian Bureau of Statistics does not calculate its population, although the town is estimated to have approximately 15 people.
-According to the Victorian Electoral Commission the locality has 45 registered voters.

 The Logan Pub (or Avoca Forest Hotel) has accommodation and hosts events.

 History

 Logan was once a larger town during the Victorian Gold Rush.
 There was a post office, school, two churches, a community hall, a general store and other buildings.
 Logan Post Office opened on 18 January 1886 and closed in 1974.
-The town had a medium-sized oval which was home ground for a local Australian Rules football team.
+The locality had a medium-sized oval which was home ground for a local Australian Rules football team.

-There have been three pubs in the town's history - the first two have been demolished.
+There have been three pubs in the Logan's history - the first two have been demolished.